epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 ## 4) Sensitivity analysis \[30sec\]

-We assumed that the probability to be trated was 0.5 inside the matched pairs.
+We assumed that the probability to be traeted was 0.5 inside the matched pairs.
 But there might exists a unmeasured confouder that could unbalance this probability.
 Sensitivity analysis allows to quantify this discrepancy.
 And the second step called amplification, allows to discuss the existence of an unobserved covariate.
 We can see that some outcomes are much more sensible to small bais compared to others.